-The whole area was given a facelift and a new marina was built as well as apartment buildings to house the athletes.
-The old railway tracks which ran along the coast were torn up and replaced by parks and a promenade.
-Finally hundreds of tons of sand were shipped in from Egypt to create 4 kilometres of long sandy beaches.
+The whole area was given a facelift and a new marina was built, as well as apartment buildings to house the athletes.
+The old railway tracks that ran along the coast were torn up and replaced by parks and a promenade.
+Finally, hundreds of tons of sand were shipped in from Egypt to create four kilometres of sandy beaches.

-The new promenade was decorated with a collection of sculptures by notable international artists including Frank Ghery, Roy Lichtenstein and Javier Mariscal.
+The new promenade was decorated with a collection of sculptures by notable international artists, including Frank Gehry, Roy Lichtenstein and Javier Mariscal.
 Perhaps the most enigmatic of them is A Room Where it Always Rains (Catalan: Una habitació on sempre plou) by Spanish artist Juan Muñoz.

 Approaching from Passeig de Juan d Borbò, the sculpture looks like a long-abandoned aviary tucked away amidst a group of four large trees.
-As you get closer you realise that the rusty cage contains 5 bronze figures wearing long raincoats.
+As you get closer, you realise that the rusty cage contains five bronze figures wearing long raincoats.

 About the artist